Category: Sculptures

 Bronze edition: 20 | Height: 23″ | Length: 43″

 “These Indians lead a very singular life.
-At one time of the year they live on a very small store of corn, beans and melons which they have planted; during another period, or about this time, their food is fish, without bread or any other meat; and …
+At one time of the year they live on a very small store of corn, beans and melons which they have planted; during another period, or about this time, their food is fish, without bread or any other …

 Continue reading